TiborsHub/ShaderDebugger/Doc/Design.md

 	This document describes the design of a software shader debugger.
 	By software shader debugger is meant that the debugger does not need hardware support to retrieve the state.
-The debugger uses the abstract syntax tree (ast) to analyse the structure of the shader code and adds extra instructions to the shader (instrumentation) to retrieve the value of intermediate variables (expressions) for inspection.
+The debugger uses the abstract syntax tree (ast) to analyze the structure of the shader code and adds extra instructions to the shader (instrumentation) to retrieve the value of intermediate variables (expressions) for inspection.
 	This method is also used to retrieve the value of conditional expressions